pyeventsourcing/eventsourcing/docs/topics/process.rst

 for "orders", the ``Reservation`` class is for "reservations", and the ``Payment`` class is for "payments".

-Firstly, an ``Order`` aggregate can be created.
-Having been created, an order can be set as reserved, which involves a reservation ID.
-And having been reserved, it can be set as paid, which involves a payment ID.
+An ``Order`` aggregate can be created.
+An order can be set as reserved, which involves a reservation ID.
+Having been created and reserved, an order can be set as paid, which involves a payment ID.

 .. code:: python